usamaa9/cv/README.md

 - Developing APIs for providing customer and product data to the rest of the business

-- Developing intermediate APIs which handle all of the orchestration and combining of different data sources and APIs for the front end team so they only need to talk to one API for all their requirements
+- Developed Backend-for-Frontend (BFF) APIs which handle all of the orchestration and combining of different data sources and APIs for the front end team so they only need to talk to one API for all their requirements

 - Building and maintaining common projects so the rest of the back-end teams can quickly set up new APIs with the right enterprise standards